nats-io/nats-account-server/README.md

 * `nsc` - the path to an NSC operator folder, this setting takes precedent over the others
 * `dir` - the path to a folder to use for storing JWTS
 * `readonly` - turns on/off mutability for the directory or memory stores
+* `shard` - if "true" the directory store will shard the files into sub-directories based on the last 2 characters of the public keys.

 A memory store is created if `nsc` and `dir` are not set.